-Historically it was determined that Provincial labour standards laws do not apply to federally regulated employees, these hard-fought cases were determined at the Supreme Court in both 1966 (1966 SCR 767) and 1988 (1988 1 SCR 749) Bell Canada fought to have no minimum wage affect federal workers and won.
-Because the Federal government did not have a minimum wage, that meant there was none.
+Historically, it was determined that provincial labour standards laws did not apply to federally regulated employees.
+However, two hard-fought cases were determined at the Supreme Court in both 1966 (1966 SCR 767) and 1988 (1988 1 SCR 749).
+Bell Canada fought not to have a minimum wage affect federal workers and won.
+Because the Federal government did not have an implemented minimum wage rate, that meant there was none.
 However, the Canadian Federal government stepped in and enacted the argument they had made in the Bell Canada cases, that federally regulated workers within each Province would be subject to the minimum wage within that province.